-- Information from the agencies' own (typically administrative) data collection systems (and when matched with that of others) - including trends over time. - Literature reviews picking up previous research findings (including overseas results for comparison). - Market research techniques including focus groups, surveys of service users - Co-design processes with service users. - Expert advice e.g. from engineers, or scientists.
-This also includes using expert panels to assess all the evidence and draw conclusions. - International comparisons of policy approaches and their outcomes. - Comparisons with approaches adopted in other areas within New Zealand. - Modelling of various types from straight forward spreadsheet work to elaborate multi-equation models like those involved in general equilibrium research.
+- Market research techniques including focus groups, surveys of service users. - Co-design processes with service users. - Expert advice e.g. from engineers, or scientists.
+This also includes using expert panels to assess all the evidence and draw conclusions. - International comparisons of policy approaches.

+- Comparisons with approaches adopted in other areas within New Zealand. - Modelling.

-Figure 3 shows a simpler approach to categorising the standard of evidence.
+Figure 3 below shows a simpler approach to categorising the standard of evidence.
 It can be used to help categorise and then explain the weight of evidence in support of a proposal (or otherwise).